naavaquinn/SyntacticParsingProject/README.md

 - **K-Nearest Neighbors (KNN):**
     - The KNN classifier is implemented using scikit-learn's \`KNeighborsClassifier\`.
 It classifies samples based on the majority class among its k-nearest neighbors.

-## Model Comparisons

-- Performance metrics such as accuracy, precision, recall, and F1-score are computed for each classifier.
-Confusion matrices and ROC curves are also generated to visualize the performance.

-## Artificial Neural Network
+- **## Artificial Neural Network:**
     - An artificial neural network (ANN) model is built using Keras.
 It consists of multiple layers with dropout regularization and sigmoid activation functions.
 The model is trained using the training data and evaluated on the test data.
+- ## Model Comparisons

+- Performance metrics such as accuracy, precision, recall, and F1-score are computed for each classifier.
+Confusion matrices and ROC curves are also generated to visualize the performance.

 ## Contributing